FocusedOne/StaffPortal/README.md

 # StaffPortal
 Convenient location for staff information

 The initial idea for this was stolen from https://mp.olivebaptist.org/portal/staff.
-It wsa some HTML in a Ministry Platform portal page.
+It was some HTML in a Ministry Platform portal page.

 This became an extremely popular tool for our staff.
 We eventually found the MP container limiting and broke it out into a separate HTML file.